Galbeyte1/snippetbox/docs/tutorials/connecting-to-database.md

 brew install mysql
 ```

-Once you've installed and verified MySQL you can start a MySQL server
+Once you've installed and verified MySQL you can

+### Start a MySQL server

 ```zsh
 mysql.server start